 The varied musical education program at Forest Hills offers students many opportunities to learn, practice and perform.
+Students in grades K-3 participate in general music classes as part of their regular weekly schedule.
 Band is available to students from 4th - 8th grade.
-Younger students practice singing and share their songs at chapel and special events.
 A choir is open to 6th - 8th grade students.
 All musical groups may perform at special school events.